-It is Mon General Hospital's goal to provide all patients with a memorable and safe stay at the Birth Center.
+* The Birth Center includes 16 private birthing suites.
 However, space is sometimes limited.
 Whenever possible, the Birth Center prefers to leave all mothers-to-be in the same birthing room from beginning to end of stay.
-However, if a maximum number is reached in our birthing rooms, new families may be asked to move to a postpartum room to open up a birthing room for a new mother-to-be.
+However, if a maximum number is reached in our birthing rooms, new families may be asked to move to a different room to open up a birthing room for a new mother-to-be.